To say rape can’t happen in a marriage is wrong!

 I think in providing spiritual guidance to the flock one must be careful not to make statements or draw conclusions that will be applied to justify the commission of evil or create a psychological shield for perpetrators.

-Personally, I have never heard a sermon on rape, which is unfortunate as it is a very prevalent crime in society and represents one of the greatest evils of the Enemy and it no doubt occurs in equal frequency in the church as it does elsewhere along with many other forms of abuse.
+Personally, I have never heard a sermon on rape, which is unfortunate as it is a very prevalent crime in society and represents one of the greatest evils of the Enemy.
+It no doubt occurs in equal frequency in the church as it does elsewhere, along with many other forms of abuse.

 Answer: